Data protection in United States: overview

 State privacy laws

-California was also the first state to enact a security breach notification law (California Civil Code §1798.82), which requires any person or business that owns or licenses computerised data that includes personal information to disclose any breach of the security of the system to all California residents whose unencrypted personal information was acquired by an unauthorised person.
+California was the first state to enact a security breach notification law (California Civil Code §1798.82).
+The law requires any person or business that owns or licenses computerised data that includes personal information to disclose any breach of the security of the system to all California residents whose unencrypted personal information was acquired by an unauthorised person.

 Most of the early state security breach notification laws mirrored California's law, and tended to be reactive, that is, they established requirements for responding to a security breach.
-More recently, a handful of state laws were enacted that are prescriptive and preventative, that is, these laws are more stringent and actually establish requirements to avoid a security breach.
+More recently, a number of states laws have enacted more prescriptive and preventative laws, that is, these laws are more stringent and actually establish requirements to avoid a security breach.
 The best example of a preventative-type of law is the Massachusetts Regulation (201 CMR 17.00), which prescribes in considerable detail an extensive list of technical, physical and administrative security protocols aimed at protecting personal information that affected companies must implement into their security architecture, and describe in a comprehensive written information security programme.

-As of May 2015, 47 states, as well as the District of Columbia, Puerto Rico and the US Virgin Islands all have enacted laws requiring notification of security breaches involving personal information.
-At least 29 states have enacted laws that require entities to destroy, dispose, or otherwise make personal information unreadable or undecipherable.
+As of April 2016, 47 states, as well as the District of Columbia, Puerto Rico and the US Virgin Islands all have enacted laws requiring notification of security breaches involving personal information.

 Scope of legislation